AndrewHenderson/marionette-redux/README.md

 ## `componentWillReceiveProps`

-This function is similar to React's "componentWillReceiveProps."
-It provides an opportunity to execute any side effect functions before execution of a display component's `onDomRefresh` method.
+This function is similar to React's `componentWillReceiveProps`.
+It provides an opportunity to execute any side effect functions before execution of `onDomRefresh` in the case of a display component (`Marionette.View` or `Marionette.Behavior`).

-In the case of a component that is not a display component (i.e. View or Behavior), this function will still execute, however `onDomRefresh` will not be executed after.
+In the case of a component that is not a display component, `componentWillReceiveProps` will still execute, however `onDomRefresh` will not be executed after.

+## `onDomRefresh`

+This library leverages the Marionette method for the sake of render consistency.

+One of the great things about React is the predictability of DOM state.

+This function can be used to execute code that you want to run when a component is first rendered and after any subsequent changes to the component's props or state.

 __If you DO NOT want `onDomRefresh` to fire, set the display component property `triggerDomRefresh` to `false`.__